ShaswataRoy/ClassicalModel/3D CNN/readme.md

 ## Run the Code

 1. Create and enter a python environment named 3dcnn with all required packages
+2. Create a folder ouputs_classic which will store all results from this model
 2. Run job.sh on the cluster.
 Feel free to change the cluster parameters